MONO-1223/AURAK-CENG432-EmbeddedSystemDesignLab/Lab 01 - Digital Logic Implemented on a Microcontroller/README.md

 #define SYSCTL_RCGC2_R          (*((volatile unsigned long *)0x400FE108))

 //Function Prototypes

 void PortF_Init(void);
 void Delay(void);

 int main(void){
   PortF_Init();    			// Call initialization of Port F

   while(1){
                                          // My green LED is on Port F pin #3 that mean we need to edit the fourth bit only to work on the green LED
       GPIO_PORTF_DATA_R = 0x08;          // ---- ---- ---- ---- ---- ---- 0000 1000 For That mean we writing the value 1 (Which mean we drive voltege to it) on Pin PF3 (Green LED on)
+                                         // (TM4C123 Data Sheet, 662 - 663)

       Delay();				 // Calling the delay function to wait for 0.1 sec (Read the Clock part on the introduction)

       GPIO_PORTF_DATA_R = 0x00;    	 // ---- ---- ---- ---- ---- ---- 0000 0000 For That mean we writing the value 0 (Which mean it conected to the ground) on Pin PF3 (Green LED off)

       Delay();                         	 // wait 0.1 sec (Read the Clock part on the introduction) }
 }

                                          // The function to initialize port F pins for input and output void PortF_Init(void){

   SYSCTL_RCGC2_R= 0x00000020;            // 0000 0000 0000 0000 0000 0000 0010 0000  This for enabling the Prot F clock (Port F,E,D,C,B and A) (10 0000 = 0x20)
                                          // To Enable any port just sit the corresponding bit to the order in the alphabet
+                                         // (TM4C123 Data Sheet, 340 - 341)

   GPIO_PORTF_AMSEL_R = 0x00;             // ---- ---- ---- ---- ---- ---- 0000 0000 For Disabling the analog function (Becuse we are dealing only with the Digital function in this part)
+                                         // (TM4C123 Data Sheet, 687)

   GPIO_PORTF_PCTL_R = 0x00000000;        // 0000 0000 0000 0000 0000 0000 0000 0000 We use this register when we have alternate function or dealing with signals but here we clear it all because
                                          // we going do you our pin in the digital mode
+                                         // (TM4C123 Data Sheet, 688 -689)

   GPIO_PORTF_DIR_R = 0x08;               // ---- ---- ---- ---- ---- ---- 0000 1000  We just sit pin 3 (Green LED) to be in the OUTPUT mode (DIR regester is to choose our pin mode)
                                          // To make my pin in input mode we clear the bit but if we wanted to be in the output mode we sit the bit
                                          // Above we sit the fourth bit (Which mean PF3 because we strat from PF0 to PF7)
+                                         // (TM4C123 Data Sheet, 663)

   GPIO_PORTF_AFSEL_R = 0x00;             // ---- ---- ---- ---- ---- ---- 0000 0000  No alternate function (The associated pin functions as a peripheral signal and is
                                          // controlled by the alternate hardware function if it is sit to 1) so we dont want this so we just clear it
+                                         // (TM4C123 Data Sheet, 671 - 672)

   GPIO_PORTF_DEN_R = 0x08;               // ---- ---- ---- ---- ---- ---- 0000 1000  Enable digital pins PF3 (The DEN register is use to enable the selected pins) here we just want PF3 to
-                                    // enabled so we sit the fourth bit (PF3) }
+                                         // enabled so we sit the fourth bit (PF3)
+                                         // (TM4C123 Data Sheet, 682 - 683)
+}
 // The delay Fucntion
 void Delay(void){

 unsigned long  time;                     // Variable called time

   time = 1600000;                        // 0.1 sec  (Read the Clock part on the introduction)

   while(time!=0){                        // When the time go to Zero it will exit the function
     time--;
   }
 }